Skip to content

 Brain + Cognition

-In women, this becomes more interesting because hormonal changes may influence creatine synthesis, transport, and turnover across life stages, from the menstrual cycle through menopause.
-That is part of why creatine is being discussed more seriously in women’s health, with emerging research suggesting support for memory, attention, and processing speed. *
+In women, this becomes especially interesting because hormonal changes may influence creatine synthesis, transport, and utilization across different life stages, from the menstrual cycle through menopause.

 Bones, Strength + Recovery